Miami International Boat Show · Miami Beach, USA

 Five days each Presidents' Day weekend when the Discover Boating Miami International Boat Show takes over Miami Marine Stadium Park and the Pride Park inventory — and the largest single concentration of US-flagged sub-50-metre yacht inventory of the winter.

-Why Miami International Boat Show belongs on the water
+Why Miami International Boat Show belongs on the water.

 The Discover Boating Miami International Boat Show is, after Fort Lauderdale, the second-largest in-water boat show in the United States and the working centerpiece of the winter US yacht-buying season.
 Held across the Miami Marine Stadium Park & Basin on Virginia Key over Presidents' Day weekend each February, with a Pride Park land-based component and a Superyacht Miami extension at the Yacht Haven Grande on Watson Island, the show concentrates more than 1,000 boats across the full vertical of the US recreational and superyacht industry — center-consoles, performance, sportfish, motor yachts to 50 metres, sailing yachts, and the Superyacht Miami extension covering the 30-to-80-metre bracket.